SierraKoda/GhostNeuralNetwork/README.md

-# GhostNeuralNetwork
+# GhostNeuralNetwork :: GhostNativ-sr-3.4(1) #
-GhostNeuralNetwork is an upper-level provider based Object Oriented ML, AI, and Deep Learning project based C# Microsoft .NET and nodeJS
+GhostNativ, aka the GhostNeuralNetwork, is an upper-level provider based Object Oriented ML, AI, and Deep Learning project based C# Microsoft .NET and nodeJS

 Nativization Made Capable By NODE.JS for the NDK and JS basis, and C# ASP.NET and configurable SQL Capabilities for Encouraged xPlatforming.
 Applied Demographic Frameworks